Ashish-More-02/FreeFlow/README.md

 ## ⏳ Features comming soon

-- **Dark Mode Support**: Eye-friendly viewing in low-light environments.
+- ✅ **Dark Mode Support**: Eye-friendly viewing in low-light environments
 - **Playlists** : Organize and save your favorite videos.
 - **Users can comment on videos**: Engage in discussions with a clean and interactive comments section.